 So You’ve Hit A Guy On The Road – What Now?

-These incidents are all too common.
+These personal injury incidents are all too common.
 You’re making your way downtown, driving fast, people passing – and YOU CRASH.
 You thought I was going to say “You’re homebound” aren’t you?
 Nah, just checking how well you know your 2000’s playlist (Nice song btw V. Carlton!).
 But really, these scenarios really do happen often.
-In America alone, civilian car crash accidents rose to % back in 2017.
-This ridiculously high incidence can really make you think.
+In America alone, civilian car crash accidents rose to 37,133 back in 2017.
+This ridiculously high incidences of personal injury cases can really make you think.

 What if this happens to me?

 It just gets interesting after this point though.
 The next few minutes after the car accident are crucial.
 You either become a newly baptized criminal or a debt-ridden guy.
-I’m telling you, the latter would be a more promising path to go down in.
+When it comes to a personal injury case, the latter would be a more promising path to go down in.

 Car Accident Emergency Drill

 The government often gives seminars and drills in handling natural catastrophes and emergencies.
 I suggest they give one for car accidents too.
-After all, a car accident basically qualify as a catastrophe – from the driver’s point of view.
-But since there’s still no official emergency protocol for this kind of incident, we’ll improvise our own.
+After all, a car accident basically qualifies as a catastrophe – from the driver’s point of view.
+But since there’s still no official “personal injury” emergency protocol for this kind of incident, we’ll improvise our own.

 When you crash into someone on the road, follow these three (3) important steps: